Freshly Baked Soda Bread

 Can I Freeze It?

 Yes, you can.
-Just place the bread in a freezer bag and store it for 2-3 months in your freezer.
+Put the bread in a freezer bag and store it in your freezer for 2-3 months.

 Final Word

-I’m really trying hard to teach the world to cook from scratch, and this soda bread is one more way to do it.
-If you make a pot of soup, you’re going to want to make this bread to stretch your budget.
+I’m trying hard to teach the world to cook from scratch, and this soda bread is another way.
+If you make a pot full of soup, you’ll want to make this bread to stretch your budget.

-I can hear a few people saying I don’t eat carbs, I get it.
-But there are so many families that need to make their grocery budget go farther.
+I hear a few people saying I don’t eat carbs, and I get it.
+But so many families need to make their grocery budget go further and do so with a nutrient-rich recipe.
 May God bless this world, Linda

 How To Make Biscuits